Kapamilya, Deal or No Deal: Models

+The fifth season introduced celebrities as case models, known as the "20 Lucky Stars," a first in the franchise's history.
+Each month, twenty celebrities held twenty briefcases, with their tenure ending at the close of the month, when they were replaced by a new batch of celebrity case holders.
+Contestants for each episode were selected through the Gulong ng Tala (Wheel of Stars).
+Since the celebrities did not choose their initial cases, they were given the option to either swap for another briefcase or keep their assigned one until the end of the game.

+After the four batches, the 20 Lucky Stars were combined into a single group, with selected members from each batch assigned different case numbers for specific games.

+The following table lists the celebrities who served as case models, divided into four batches.

+Names in bold are winners of ₱1,000,000.

+Names with * did not play for an episode.

 Text promos

 Kapamilya, Katext

 On July 10, 2006, a text-messaging game was introduced as a new segment of the show for the viewers to participate and win cash prizes.
 In Katext, Deal or No Deal, there are 10 special briefcases with amounts starting from ₱5,000 to ₱50,000, one of which is randomly selected for play.
 After a briefcase is chosen, 2 briefcases are randomly opened, after which the Banker makes an offer to buy the suitcase in play.
 Viewers can text whether they want to "Deal", signifying that they accept the banker's offer, or "No Deal", meaning they will accept whatever amount is in the suitcase.
 In the next episode, the suitcase is opened to reveal the amount it contains.
 If the amount in the suitcase is lower than the offer, one winner will be selected from those who texted "Deal", with the Banker's offer as the prize.
 If the amount in the suitcase is higher than the offer, one winner will be selected from those who texted "No Deal" to take home the amount in the suitcase.
 The winner is chosen each day from those who texted via electronic raffle.
 The amounts are: